agentcooper/kinoart-review-data/README.md

 # Kinoart review data

 Kinoart ("Искусство Кино") is a Russian movie review magazine, it is available online at https://kinoart.ru.
-Because they write in the Russian language, all movie titles are referenced in Russian as well.
+Because they write in the Russian, all movie titles are referenced in Russian as well.
 This can be inconvenient for any data science needs.

-File [`./data/output.csv`](https://github.com/agentcooper/kinoart-review-data/blob/main/data/output.csv) contains the link between the review URL in Kinoart and the movie on [TMDB](https://www.themoviedb.org).
+File [`./data/output.csv`](https://github.com/agentcooper/kinoart-review-data/blob/main/data/output.csv) matches the supposed Russian title from the Kinoart review with the English movie title on [TMDB](https://www.themoviedb.org).
 It can be useful for further data analysis.

 ## How to run